-We know many of the businesses that use TxtSquad are restaurants who sell and service their customers through text messaging.
+We know many of the businesses that use TxtSquad are restaurants that sell and service their customers through text messaging.

 That makes sense — our research shows that customers expect to be able to text businesses, and prefer text messaging to phone conversations.